Silla: Decline and fall

 The final century and a half of the Silla state was one of nearly constant upheaval and civil war as the king was reduced to little more than a figurehead and powerful aristocratic families rose to actual dominance outside the capital and royal court.

-The tail end of this period, called the Later Three Kingdoms period, briefly saw the emergence of the kingdoms of Later Baekje and Taebong, which were composed of rebels originating from their respective regions' historical backgrounds.
-Silla was defeated first by Later Baekje and the era ended with Silla's submission to Goryeo.
+The tail end of this period, called the Later Three Kingdoms period, briefly saw the emergence of the kingdoms of Later Paekche and Taebong, which were composed of rebels originating from their respective regions' historical backgrounds.
+Silla was defeated first by Later Paekche and the era ended with Silla's submission to Goryeo.

-Restoration Movements
+Restoration movements

 Despite its destruction and annexation by Goryeo, for nearly three centuries loyalty to the old Silla kingdom and Silla traditions remained latent in the Kyŏngju area.
 Silla restoration revolts include those led by Yi Ŭimin in 1186 and by Kim Sami in 1193 as well as later revolts in 1202.